Safe H2O

 • 20-Inch System: Recommended for homes with two or more bathrooms.
 This larger system provides increased filtration capacity and maintains adequate water pressure for higher demand.

 Both 10-inch and 20-inch systems can come in single, dual, or triple housing configurations, allowing you to choose the level of filtration that best suits your household’s needs.
-Ultimately, the best choice depends on your household’s water usage and location of your tank.
+Ultimately, the best choice depends on your household’s water source, surrounds, and water usage.
 If you have any questions or need personalised advice, feel free to contact us!

 For effective water filtration, we recommend a dual sediment filter system.
 Start with a 20-micron filter to capture larger particles, followed by a 1-micron filter for finer sediments.
 We offer a range of filters, including 20, 10, 5, 1 micron, and carbon filters.
 The smaller the micron rating, the finer the sediment is removed.
-Carbon filters are particularly beneficial for eliminating tastes, odours, and discoloration in the water, making them ideal if your water source is affected by tannins (Leaves from natives like Totara, Pohutukawa or Pine Trees).
+Carbon filters are particularly beneficial for eliminating tastes, odours, and discoloration in the water, making them ideal if your water source is affected by tannins (often caused by leaves and/or flowers from Manuka, Totara, Pohutukawa or Pine Trees as examples).
+That said, if you have taste and odour issues in your tank then most likely you need the tank cleaned!

 It’s important to note that bacteria can be as small as 0.5 microns, so many people install a UV light system alongside sediment filters.
-The UV light neutralises bacteria, ensuring safe drinking water.
+The UV light neutralises bacteria, ensuring safe drinking water on an ongoing basis.

-Lastly, regular tank cleaning and proper filtration are essential and work together.
+Finally, regular tank cleaning and Sediment + UV filtration are both highly valuable and work together.
 Without routine tank maintenance, your filters can become overworked and less effective.
 Sediments can block UV light, reducing its ability to target bacteria.
 Regular upkeep is key to maintaining a safe and efficient water system.

 Sediment filters work by forcing the water through a physical barrier that traps the sediment in the filter material but allows the water to pass through.
 Typically, we utilise a twin chamber sediment filter system, with the first filter chamber capturing the larger sediment debris, and the second filter chamber targeting the smaller sediment particles down to 1 micron.
 Maintenance is hassle-free, typically requiring only periodic replacement of filter cartridges every 6-12 months.